-Professional Services include: EAP psychotherapy/counselling; referrals for therapeutic services; training courses; accreditation; consultations, talks and workshops and lots more.
+**** Professional Services include: EAP psychotherapy/counselling/CBT/coaching/guided self-help; referrals for therapeutic services; training courses; clinical supervision, room hire; accreditation; consultations, talks and workshops; Membership with The CBT'ers Club and Glasgow and West Eating Eating Disorders Networking Group and lots more.

 We are mental health professionals, specifically in cognitive behavioural psychotherapy and have experience in research psychology (particularly eating disorders) and mental health service provision in the third sector to directorship and consulting level.

-We are qualified professionals in psychotherapy and some of us have both previous personal experience as well as professional experience in eating disorders.
-We have also worked in many other fields of mental and emotional health, including depression, anxiety, stress, self-esteem, emotional dysregulation, and lots more.
+We are qualified professionals in psychotherapy and have also worked in many other fields of mental and emotional health, including depression, anxiety, stress, self-esteem, emotional dysregulation, and lots more.
 We incorporate various therapeutic approaches into our personal and professional services, including cognitive behavioural psychotherapy, compassion focused therapy, stress counselling, clinical hypnotherapy, schema therapy, mindfulness, person centred counselling, dialectical behaviour therapy amongst others.
-We adhere to the ethical standards of various organisations.
+We adhere to the ethical standards of various organisations including COSCA, BABCP, BPS and NMC.

-Our experience in eating disorders, professionally began in 2001 involving a large scale academic study: 'An investigation into the impairment of psychosocial functioning in anorexia nervosa'.
-So we have been involved in the field of eating disorders for a while now, over 14 years professionally in various clinical, academic, voluntary, mentoring and training roles, and many years before that, with personal experience of an eating disorder.
+Our experience in eating disorders, professionally, began in 2001 involving a large scale academic study: 'An investigation into the impairment of psychosocial functioning in anorexia nervosa'.
+So we have been involved in the field of eating disorders for a while now, over 16 years professionally in various clinical, academic, voluntary, mentoring and training roles, and many years before that, with personal experience of an eating disorder.

-We can help and support anyone who feels they have a difficult or problematic with food and eating - you don't need to have a 'diagnosed' eating disorder to get help - anyone who feels food and eating has become a problem in some way and is affecting their life, emotions, work, education, relationship or well-being is most welcome to get help and support.
+We can help and support anyone over 16 years old who feels they have a difficult or problematic with food and eating - you don't need to have a 'diagnosed' eating disorder to get help - anyone who feels food and eating has become a problem in some way and is affecting their life, emotions, work, education, relationship or well-being is most welcome to get help and support.